openflighthpc/use.openflighthpc.org/docs/source/working-with-user-suite/flight-desktop.rst

 A one-time randomized password is automatically generated automatically by OpenFlight Compute when a new session is started.
 Linux and Windows users may be prompted to enter this password when they connect to the desktop session.

-Once connected to the graphical desktop, users can use the environment as they would a local Linux machine:
+Once connected to the graphical desktop, users can use the session as they would a local Linux machine:

 .. image:: vncdesktop.png
     :alt: VNC desktop session